 Name as insured the business or person that is providing the service.

 Name the United States as additional insured.
+Use 1801 Gulf Breeze Parkway, Gulf Breeze, FL 32563 as the address for the additionally insured.

 Reflect a General Commercial Liability Policy with the minimum coverage amount required in the CUA Application.